Reed-Math241/elephants/README.md

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.  -->

-# Insert Package Name
+# ea.elephants

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of XXX is to …
+The goal of ea.elephants is to provide a dataset involving elephants\!
+The dataset can be used for data exploration and visualization, as well as statistical analysis.

 ## Installation